 Tape insulators securely hold a section of electric fence tape in place.
 Tape tensioners can also be used to remove any ‘sagging’ on the electric fence line, therefore reducing contact with surrounding vegetation.
 Heavy contact with vegetation will cause the power to ‘leak’ from the electric fence resulting in a smaller shock to an animal when it makes contact with the fence.
 For this reason we recommend regular maintenance of vegetation to ensure optimal electric fence performance.

-To allow any electric fence to work correctly it needs to be properly earthed.
+To allow any electric fencing to work correctly it needs to be properly earthed.
 To do this an earth stake is inserted into the ground and connected to the energiser.